augusto-rosa/covid19-data-pipeline/README.md

 Adding international comparisons (e.g., USA, BR).

-Including demographic breakdowns such as gender or income groups.

 Automating data refreshes via Azure Data Factory.

 This end-to-end solution is a practical example of using modern cloud-based BI tools to tackle real-world public health challenges.